BluBloos/Obsidian-PDF/README.md

 - Typescript is a language built on type of Javascript to allow for typing annotation.
 - We are using the plain old typescript compiler via cli command `tsc`.
 - Using esbuild, which is a bundler.
 By definition this combines many javascript files into just one for loading into the browser.
+- "esbuild has built-in support for TypeScript.
+It can compile TypeScript to JavaScript but it does not perform type checking."
+- In our typescript compile we do -skipLibCheck, this is saying, "Don't type check the libs that I link against.
+Just my code".